nextcloud/groupfolders/README.md

 - `occ groupfolders:scan <folder_id>` &rarr; trigger a filescan for a group folder
 - `occ groupfolders:trashbin:cleanup ` &rarr; empty the trashbin of all group folders

-### Configuring advanced permissions trough occ
+### Configuring Advanced Permissions via `occ`

-Advanced permissions can also be configured trough the `occ groupfolders:permissions` command.
+Advanced permissions can also be configured through the `occ groupfolders:permissions` command, but must be enabled first.

-To use the occ command you'll first need to find the id of the groupfolder you're trying to configure trough `occ groupfolders:list`.
+#### Enabling

 Before configuring any advanced permissions you'll first have to enable advanced permissions for the folder using `occ groupfolders:permissions <folder_id> --enable`.
+To do this you'll first need to find the `folder_id` of the groupfolder you're trying to configure.
+You can use `occ groupfolders:list` to find the `folder_id` of the target folder.

+#### Using

 Then you can list all configured permissions trough `occ groupfolders:permissions <folder_id>`.
-To disable the advanced permissions feature for a group folder, use `occ groupfolders:permissions <folder_id> --disable`.

 ```
 occ groupfolders:permissions 1